vxq9e7bx/LauraBox/README.md

 ## Features:
 * Playback of user-defined MP3 playlists
-* Playlist selected though RFID tag
+* Playlist selected though RFID tag.
+Cheap RFID stickers can be placed on any 3D printed model.
 * Battery powered, can play while charging
 * Four buttons: volume +/-, next/previous track
 * Intuitive pause functionality by removing the RFID tag and putting it back on to resume (no limit in pause time, no impact on battery life)